Michigan Wolverines football: Penn State

 Michigan's rivalry with Penn State is their newest, with the two schools having never played each other before the Nittany Lions joined the Big Ten in 1993.
 Many of the games have had Big Ten championship implications, with the two teams playing each season in the Big Ten east division, before the conference divisions were dissolved in 2024.
 Michigan leads the all-time series, 17–10.
 The two teams met most recently in 2023, when both teams came in ranked in the top ten in the College Football Playoff (CFP) rankings.
 Michigan went on to win 24-15 in Beaver Stadium under then-acting head coach Sherrone Moore, propelling the Wolverines to a national championship that season.

 Championships

 National championships

-Michigan has been selected 19 times as national champions by NCAA-designated major selectors, including 3 (1948, 1997, 2023) from the major wire-service: AP Poll and/or Coaches' Poll.
+Michigan has been selected 19 times as national champions by NCAA-designated major selectors, including three (1948, 1997, 2023) by the major wire services (AP Poll and Coaches' Poll).
 Michigan claims 12 (1901, 1902, 1903, 1904, 1918, 1923, 1932, 1933, 1947, 1948, 1997, and 2023) of these championships.
-Before 1926, there were generally no contemporaneous selectors.
+Before 1926, there were generally no contemporaneous selectors; most selectors emerged in the ensuing decades and named past champions retroactively.